NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 4. Learning as a Lifelong Mission: Explain why you want to keep growing your knowledge.

-5. Being a Role Model for Younger Kids: Describe how you set a good example for others.
+5. Being a Role Model for Younger Kids: Describe how you try to set a good example.

 Challenges and Growth